siltium-labs/merlin-gql-cli/README.md

 ```

-If for some reason we don't want the user to be able to update the price value, we could also use the `@NoUpdateInput()` decorator, or as in this case we don't want the user to be able to define `price` on __creation nor update__ we can use the `NoInput()` decorator to block both.
+If for some reason we don't want the user to be able to update the price value, we could also use the `@NoUpdateInput()` decorator, or as in this case we don't want the user to be able to define `price` on __creation nor update__ we can use the `NoInput()` decorator to remove both from the generated file _Create_ and _Update_ classes.